-Gideon Fink Shapiro is a New York-based historian and theorist of architecture, urbanism, and landscape.
-His writings on the built environment have appeared in journals and magazines including Architect, Domus, LA+, Next City, and The Avery Review.
+Gideon Fink Shapiro is a New York-based historian and critic of the built environment.
+His writings have appeared in The Avery Review, Landscape ArchitecturePlus, Architect, Domus, Journal of the Society of Architectural Historians, New York Review of Architecture, Next City, and The Architect’s Newspaper.
 His forthcoming book from University of Pennsylvania Press analyzes Adolphe Alphand and the landscape architecture of public parks in 19th century Paris.
-He is also working with Aaron Betsky on Breaking the Box, a book of “design lessons” based on the work of Frank Lloyd Wright.
-Previously he coauthored The New Residential Colleges at Yale: A Conversation Across Time with Robert A.M.
-St, and edited Re-Living the City, a catalogue of the Shenzhen Biennale of Urbanism and Architecture.
-In 2019 he curated the exhibition “Big Ideas for Small Lots” at the Center for Architecture in New York City.
+He has co-authored books with Aaron Betsky and Robert A.M.
+Stern, and edited Re-Living the City, a book based on the 2015 Shenzhen and Hong Kong Bi-City Biennale of Urbanism and Architecture.
+He is Places critic-in-residence in landscape architecture for 2021-22.